Lipotropic (MIC) & B12 Injection: Important Safety Information

 - Pediatric or Geriatric Use

-some text- Safety and efficacy in children or the elderly have not been fully established for weight-management or off-label indications.
+- Safety and efficacy in children or the elderly have not been fully established for weight-management or off-label indications.

 - Use only under professional guidance in these populations.